marmelab/react-admin/docs/Actions.md

 In the previous example, after clicking on the "Approve" button, a loading spinner appears while the data provider is fetched.
 Then, users are redirected to the comments list.
 But in most cases, the server returns a success response, so the user waits for this response for nothing.

-This is called **pessimistic rendering**, as all users are forced to wait because of the (usually rare) possibilit yof server failure.
+This is called **pessimistic rendering**, as all users are forced to wait because of the (usually rare) possibility of server failure.

 An alternative mode for mutations is **optimistic rendering**.
 The idea is to handle the calls to the `dataProvider` on the client side first (i.e. updating entities in the Redux store), and re-render the screen immediately.
 The user sees the effect of their action with no delay.
 Then, react-admin applies the success side effects, and only after that, it triggers the call to the data provider.
 If the fetch ends with a success, react-admin does nothing more than a refresh to grab the latest data from the server.
-In most cases, the user sees no difference (the data in the Redux store and the data from the data provider are the same).
+In most cases, the user sees no difference (the data in the Redux store and the data from the `dataProvider` are the same).
 If the fetch fails, react-admin shows an error notification, and forces a refresh, too.

 A third mutation mode is called **undoable**.
-It's like optimistic rendering, but with an added feature: after applying the changes and the side effects locally, react-admin *waits* for a few seconds before triggering the call to the data provider.
-During this delay, the end user sees an "undo" button that, when clicked, cancels the call to the data provider and refreshes the screen.
+It's like optimistic rendering, but with an added feature: after applying the changes and the side effects locally, react-admin *waits* for a few seconds before triggering the call to the `dataProvider`.
+During this delay, the end user sees an "undo" button that, when clicked, cancels the call to the `dataProvider` and refreshes the screen.

 Here is a quick recap of the three mutation modes: